Sons of Anarchy season 5: Production

 Although Sons of Anarchy is set in Northern California's Central Valley, it is filmed primarily at Occidental Studios Stage 5A in North Hollywood.
 Main sets located there include the clubhouse, St. Thomas Hospital, and Jax's house.
 The production rooms at the studio used by the writing staff also double as the Charming police station.
 External scenes are often filmed nearby in Sun Valley and Tujunga.

 On his Sons of Anarchy YouTube channel Sutterinksoa, Kurt Sutter has stated that he began writing scripts for season 5, episodes one and two as early as March 1, 2012.
 It was also announced that Chuck Zito would be joining the Sons cast as a Nomad traveling through Charming.
 Another announced cast addition for season five is Jimmy Smits.
 Smits, known for his work in L.A.
 Law, NYPD Blue, The West Wing and Dexter, will play an escort service owner and former Latino gang member who becomes a mentor to Jax.
 Harold Perrineau joined the cast in May as the villain Damon Pope.

-With Dave Erickson's departure, Kurt Sutter remained the only writer to have been writing the series since the first season.